seanke/SpellingDifficultyCalculator/README.md

 # Spelling Difficulty Calculator

 A simple React app built with [Vite](https://vitejs.dev/) that estimates the difficulty of spelling a word.
+This little experiment tries to rate how challenging a word is to spell.

+Check out the live demo on GitHub Pages: [https://<your-username>.github.io/SpellingDifficultyCalculator/](https://<your-username>.github.io/SpellingDifficultyCalculator/).

 ## Development